mlutze/bartok-legacy/README.md

 ## 6 Splits
 _Added by Matt, 20 Sep 2023_

-When a player plasy a 6, they must play the card in a new pile.
+When a player plays a 6, they must play the card in a new pile.
 Subsequent moves may play on any pile.

 ## Barbar